mosbth/cform/README.md

 By Mikael Roos (me@mikaelroos.se)

 License
 ----------------------------------

-This software has dual license, MIT LICENSE and GPL VERSION 3.
+This software is free software and carries a MIT license.